• Skip to primary navigation

 How Does The DoorDash Schedule Work?

-You can find the DoorDash schedule in your Dasher app, in the bottom row where it says “Schedule.”
+You can find the DoorDash schedule in your Dasher app, located in the bottom row where it says “Schedule.”

 DoorDash schedule

 Once you’re scheduled, you’ll be able to log in and start Dashing during those assigned times.
-One thing to note is that while you don’t need to log into your Dash exactly at the assigned start time, you do have to log in eventually or else DoorDash will drop your schedule for that time.
+One thing to note is that while you don’t need to log into your scheduled Dash time exactly at the start time, you do have to log in eventually or else DoorDash will drop your schedule for that time.
 The grace period is generally 30 minutes, so you’ll need to log into your Dash within 30 minutes of the start time.

 Early Access Scheduling (i.e. Priority Scheduling)